CreativeComputing2035/syllabus/syllabus.md

 Create a repository for your project.
 Upload a link to your repository on Canvas.

 Here is a starter file: [CreativeComputing2035/layout] (https://github.com/CreativeComputing2035/layout)

+### *MIDTERM* My First Webpage. *DUE WEEK 9*

+In this assignment you will create a simple portfolio website for yourself.

+ 1. Content audit
+	 - Text file listing everythingh you want to include.
+ 2. Site map
+	 - Flow chart showing all of the pages and their relationships.
+ 3. Wireframe
+	 - Black and white sketches of all of the pages with text indicating behaviors.
+ 4. Photoshop or illustrator render of two of the pages.
+ 5. HTML version of completed site.
+ 6. Finished site in HTML/CSS

 ## Required Reading
 [*What is Code?*, Paul Ford] (http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/)